sabtain93/RB_109/method_def_method_invoke.md

 end
 # outputs `sabtain`, the block is not executed as the method is not defined to use a block
 ```
-In the above code the method is invoked with a `do..end` block but it isn't used as the method is not defines to use the block in any way.
+In the above code the method is invoked with a `do..end` block but it isn't used, as the method is not defines to use the block in any way.

 ```ruby
 def print_name